Mohamed-64/E-Commerce-Sales-Customer-Analysis---SQL/README.md

 ## Key Analysis & Insights

 - 81% of orders were successfully delivered, indicating strong operational performance.
+- On the other hand, the 10 % cancelled orders represent a noticeable loss in potential revenue.
-- 9% of orders remain pending, suggesting possible process delays.
+- About 9% of orders are pending, and that may indicate delays in processing or fulfillment.
 - Cash is the most used payment method (47.3%), followed by Visa (42.3%).
-- Instapay usage is low (10.4%), indicating a growth opportunity.
 • Most orders have no discount, while some reach up to 20%.

 ## Business Impact